Connect with others who understand.

 How Is Leukemia Cutis Treated?

+Some cases of leukemia cutis are linked to leukemia that has either relapsed (returned after treatment) or is refractory (has not responded to treatment).
+Doctors often recommend different treatment options for relapsed and refractory leukemia from those used when cancer is first diagnosed.
 One approach to managing leukemia cutis that isn’t focused on the leukemia itself is the use of antimicrobials to prevent skin infection.
 These are medications such as antibiotics and antivirals that can prevent and treat infections.
-Topical steroids and lidocaine mixtures are also considered helpful to ease leukemia cutis symptoms.
+Topical steroids and lidocaine mixtures can also help relieve the symptoms of leukemia cutis.

 The Prognosis of Leukemia Cutis